scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 }
 ```

-However, we swap the Wasm types of argument result:
+However, we swap the Wasm types of parameter and result:

 ```wat
 (import "__scalaJSHelpers" "uI" (func $uI (param anyref) (result i32)))